dwrobel/flatcam/README.md

 12.09.2019

-- small changes in the TclCommands: MillDrills, MillSlots, DrillCNCJob: the new parameter for tolerance is now named: tooldia
+- small changes in the TclCommands: MillDrills, MillSlots, DrillCNCJob: the new parameter for tolerance is now named: diatol
 - cleaned up the 'About FlatCAM' window, started to give credits for the translation team
 - started to add an application splash screen
 - now, Excellon and Gerber edited objects will have the source_code updated and ready to be saved